khulnasoft-lab/design.khulnasoft.com/contents/components/spinner.md

 ### When not to use

 - Ideally, only one spinner should be used at a time.
 If a larger section of content is loading, consider using a larger size spinner instead of multiple smaller ones or a [skeleton loader](/components/skeleton-loader) instead.
-- A spinner shouldn’t be used in combination with a [skeleton loader](/components/skeleton-loader), choose the one that fits the use case best.
+- In combination with a [skeleton loader](/components/skeleton-loader).
+Choose one or the other, whichever fits the use case best.
+- If user action is required before content can be displayed.

 ### Appearance